Target Heart Rate Calculator: Find Your Optimal Training Zone

 Key Takeaways

-- • The Karvonen formula is ACSM-endorsed as more accurate than the simple max HR percentage method — it accounts for your resting heart rate
+- • The Karvonen formula is more individualized than a simple max-HR percentage because it accounts for your resting heart rate

 - • The 5-zone model spans Zone 1 (recovery, 50–60% max HR) to Zone 5 (max effort, 90–100%), each producing distinct physiological adaptations